 The Euclid Tavern was also a filming location for the 1987 film "Light of Day" starring Michael J. Fox and Joan Jett.
 The director of the film, Paul Schrader, came to listen to the Generators and decided to include the Euc in the film because he liked its atmosphere.
 The Euclid Tavern was the venue for Fox and Jett's fictional band The Barbreakers to perform at the end of the film.
 In preparation for the film, the Tavern was slightly uncluttered and was supposedly given the famous neon sign that still hangs in the front of the building.

 In 1997, after nineteen years of ownership, Jost and Devito sold the Euc to Dan Bliss and John Michalak, owners of a number of local Cleveland establishments including Peabody's Down Under in the Flats.
 Unfortunately, the new owners were unable to keep the business afloat; the Euclid Tavern closed its doors in 2001.
 In 2013, after a series of failed re-launches, University Circle Inc. took ownership of the property.
-The Euclid Tavern re-opened as a neighborhood bar, restaurant and concert venue in 2014 under management by the local restaurateurs responsible for Happy Dog, Momocho, and El Carnicero.
+The Euclid Tavern re-opened as a second location of Happy Dog in 2014 but closed four years later.